janscience/adaptationprimer/meanvariance/README.md

 resulting spike frequency above.

-Instead of step-wise constant mean stimulus values we can slowly vary the mean, for axample by a cosine function:
+Instead of step-wise constant mean stimulus values we can slowly vary the mean, for example by a cosine function:
 ``` py
 cutoff = 40.0                 # cutoff frequency of white noise in Hertz
 stimulus = 0.5*whitenoise(0.0, cutoff, dt, tmax)